-Candidates should be able to use cron or anacron to run jobs at regular intervals and to use at to run jobs at a specific time.
+Candidates should be able to use cron and systemd timers to run jobs at regular intervals and to use at to run jobs at a specific time.

 Key Knowledge Areas